ysfkel/prototype-withdrawal/README.md

    * [Node](https://nodejs.org/en/) - Node
    * [Create React App](https://www.npmjs.com/package/create-react-app) - npm i create-react-app -g

-The applications displays a list of orders and also provides a search functionality.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.